stevenlllsk/C-/README.md

 # CPP
-Pretty much what im learning from learncpp.com, but summarized a bit for easier reading for myself and anyone that wants to learn a tiny bit faster.
+Pretty much what I'm learning from learncpp.com, but summarized a bit for easier reading for myself and anyone who wants to learn a tiny bit faster.

+I currently have Chapters 1–1.5 done.